Looking for home style Marathi food in Bangalore? Try Purnabramha – Home style Marathi Food! Pure vegetarian and super delicious!

-It's no news to the reader of this blog that I love vada pav, so sometime ago when I heard that Purnabramha - Home Style Marathi Food joint has opened in Bangalore, I wanted to try it out ASAP in spite of it being a pure vegetarian place.
-But as luck would have had it I feel sick the week I wanted to try it, cold, cough, fever and the usual viral symptoms and was home bound for a week.
+It’s no news to the reader of this blog that I love vada pav.
+So, sometime ago when I heard that Purnabramha – Home Style Marathi Food joint has opened in Bangalore, I wanted to try it out ASAP, in spite of it being a pure vegetarian place.
+But as luck would have it, I feel sick the week I wanted to try it s suffering cold, cough, fever and the usual viral symptoms and was home bound for a week.
 I was acting like a sulk pot on the 6th day when a dear friend suggested she will come meet me there for lunch and I jumped at the opportunity.

 The thalipeeth we ordered was also good though a bit heavy for me and a bit too thick.
 I have had thiner ones at a friends house.

 What I also loved about the meal was the attention the owner was paying to everyone.
 She was clear she wanted this to be an experience.
 She wanted people to understand Marathi food which most people don’t know much about.
 And she told us that when a traditional marathi meal is had, you make rangolis around the thali and since she can’t do that for every customer she has got some ready made rangolis from an NGO and puts it around the thalis.
 A small thought but sometimes makes a lot of difference.

 Final words – Go for a homely and simple vegetarian Marathi lunch!